 I tend to think of ruins as static beings, immutable and staying the same for decades.
 This obviously is far from the truth; abandoned buildings are in a constant state of kinetic change, as a recent visit to the roundhouse… Continue Reading

-Nestled between the interstate and some railroad tracks, an old locomotive roundhouse sits in splendid isolation, hidden from the highway and the rest of East St. Louis.
-The interior is incredible, though rapidly deteriorating; I see the day when the… Continue Reading
+Update: A portion of the roof on the right side of the roundhouse collapsed a year later.
+Nestled between the interstate and some railroad tracks, an old locomotive roundhouse sits in splendid isolation, hidden from the highway and the rest… Continue Reading

 Ever since I was five or six years old, living far from here, I have been fascinated by trains; I think every man in America at some point in his life is inspired by locomotives and their power.
 I had… Continue Reading